 You may also want to make small adjustments to the Shopify order notification email/SMS template, and the Point-of-sale notification template.
 The app hooks into the Shopify emails as opposed to sending our own.
 One less thing to customize, and one less email for the customer!
 Learn more about integrating with the Shopify notification templates here.

 We’re strong proponents for keeping the checkout process as simple as possible.
 Therefore, we do not support collecting additional fields during the checkout process (don’t agree?
 Change our minds!).
 Having said that, you can collect additional info from attendees post purchase.

-- Collecting custom fields (how to)
+- Collecting attendee information (how to)

 Coming soon.
 At the moment the app does not provide any features for styling the event page - this is up to you by editing the Online store and/or theme files in Shopify.
 Soon, the app will provide event page templates similar to what you’d see in other ticketing platforms: list each ticket option, quantity dropdown for each, and purchase.

 You’ve made it this far!
 Our work in the Event Ticketing app is mostly done now.
 From now on, you interact primarily with the Shopify admin, as you are used to: creating draft orders, purchasing tickets on the storefront, managing orders, refunds, cancelations, etc - this all takes place in Shopify.